Hispaniolan nightjar: Feeding

 The Hispaniolan nightjar is crepuscular and nocturnal.
 Its prey is insects that it captures in flight, though whether that is during continuous flight or by sallies from a perch or the ground is not known.

 Breeding

 The Hispaniolan nightjar breeds between April and July.
 The usual clutch of two eggs is laid directly on the ground without a nest.
 Both sexes are believed to incubate the eggs.

 Vocalization

-The Hispaniolan nightjar's song is "is a rather harsh, buzzy call of one syllable" that starts with a click and rises in pitch.
+The Hispaniolan nightjar's song is "a rather harsh, buzzy call of one syllable" that starts with a click and rises in pitch.
 Its apparent disturbance call is "low-pitched, brief calls, paraphrased as quat…quat…quat…".

 Status

 The IUCN has assessed the Hispaniolan nightjar as being of Least Concern.
 Though its population is unknown, it is believed to be stable, and no immediate threats have been identified.
 However, "destruction of habitat undoubtably would affect this species, and introduced predators also are a potential threat."